matrix-org/matrix-spec-proposals/proposals/2781-down-with-the-fallbacks.md

 ### Format is unreliable

-Further complicating the stripping and creation portion of fallbacks is, that they are somewhat badly specified.
-While the fallback and html use are required, the spec only says how a fallback "should" look, not how it "must" look.
-In practice there are various variations of the fallback floating around, where the tame ones are just localized, but others are just straight up missing suggested links or tags.
+While the spec says how a fallback "should" look, there are variations in use which further complicates stripping the fallback.
+Some variations include localizing the fallback, missing suggested links or tags, using the body in replies to files or images or using the display name instead of the matrix id.

 Basically a client can't rely on the fallback being present currently or it following any kind of shape or form and stripping is done on a best effort